 Another way bots reveal themselves is through oddly worded messages, often repeated word-for-word by different accounts.
 A good example of this was Unc0vered NFT, who later ended up rugging the community.

-NFT Security Tools to help you spot a scam
+NFT Security Tools to help you avoid scams

 The good thing about Web3 is that you have lots of tools at your fingertips to critically assess projects you’re interested in.
 Accordingly, knowing what these tools offer puts you in a great position to navigate the space safely.